solipsis-project/mizu-documentation/pages/index.md

 ## Online Use Cases

-Mizu can be used to reduce hosting costs by leveraging peer to peer file sharing: subscribers to content share updates with each other.
+Mizu can be used to reduce hosting costs by leveraging peer to peer file sharing: content subscribers share updates with each other.
 This allows the data to change and evolve and still distribute updates to all subscribers.
 Producers no longer need to be married to a centralized platform or their rules in order to gain the benefits of cheap file hosting.

 ## Offline Use Cases